roikonen/scalablemodeling/docs/index.md

 ### Software Engineering Flow

-Software is ultimately a **model** — a conceptual solution that, while invisible, solves real-world challenges.
+Software is ultimately a **model**, a conceptual solution that, while invisible, solves real-world challenges.
 In software engineering, three aspects are critical:

 1. **Understanding**: **WHY** the software is needed and by who (understanding the **purpose** and the **problem**